365-day return policy

 If you’re going to blow-dry your hair, don’t use hot air as this dries out each strand right to the base and makes them brittle and likely to split.
 Use the coolest setting available or pat dry with a towel.

-After showering take your favorite beard oil or beard balm and thoroughly massage it into your beard.
+After showering take your favourite beard oil or beard balm and thoroughly massage it into your beard.

 Unlike thick moisturizing cream, oil is light enough to go through the hair and coat your skin, leaving it hydrated and protected.